DataDog/integrations-core/varnish/README.md

 ## Setup
 ### Installation

-The Varnish check is packaged with the Agent, so simply [install the Agent][1] on your Varnish servers.
+The Varnish check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Varnish servers.

 ### Configuration